 Accidents are fairly common in Boynton Beach.
 You can come away with serious injuries if you did not take the right safety precautions to avoid collisions and injuries.
-Speak with a practiced attorney to learn more about the preventive measures for Boynton Beach bicycle accidents.
+Speak with one of our practiced bicycle accident attorneys in Boynton Beach to learn more about the preventive measures for Boynton Beach bicycle accidents.
 By following these safety tips you may be able to not only prevent injury, but also save one’s life.

 The first preventive measures for Boynton Beach bicycle accidents that any bicycle rider should have is common sense.
 The person is on a 20, 30, 40-pound piece of metal with two big wheels and absolutely no protection unless the person wears a helmet.
 If the person gets hit; they are going down so they should not play chicken with cars.
 A bicyclist should not think they can beat a car and should not assume that a car or truck driver is aware of them.
 Motor vehicles are traveling two, three, or four times the speed the person is going on their bicycle and they have the right of way.
 A bicycle rider is slower and lumbers along.
 The bicycle rider must yield to motor vehicles.